Cuisine : Continental

 - Take the butter and mix lemon into it with salt n pepper, keep aside after mixing properly

-- After 20min of marination you can grill the fish on a pan or Oven at 160 degree centigrade for 20min
+- After 20min of marination you can grill the fish on a pan for 10 min both side or Oven at 160 degree centigrade for 20min

 - After it is grilled, put the lemon butter sauce and serve hot with garnish